Publications and working papers

 Work in progress

-Employment Transitions: Mechanisms For Gender Earnings Gap
+Employment Transitions: Mechanisms for Gender Earnings Gap

-with Valentina Melentyeva
+with Valentina Melentyeva.

 Abstract